 The clearest examples of 'apostle' are the inner circle of followers of Jesus whom He trained and chose to lead His other followers.
 An apostle bears the authority of the sender to act on the sender's behalf on all matters related to the mission he/she is sent to do.
 This word should not be viewed as a 'religious' term, since in ancient Greece it was used for envoys and delegates in all sorts of contexts.

 The first-generation church's apostles were made up of Jesus' inner circle.
 They were discipled (shaped) by Jesus when he was alive, then became 'apostles' when they were sent by the risen Christ to lead the spreading of the Good News.
 In the first chapter of Acts, the apostles chose Matthias to join their ranks.
 Later on Paul was recognized as an apostle (as Paul put it) 'untimely born'.
-Paul was saying that he was the last apostle, the last to have witnessed the actual risen Christ and the last to be personally called by Christ.
+Paul was saying that he was the last to have witnessed the actual risen Christ and the last to be personally sent by Christ.
 The reason the early church stopped calling their leaders 'apostles' is that Jesus was no longer around to choose and send out people, and those who had been sent by Jesus were dying off.
 The Church could choose and send, even with great authority and power from Christ, but the Church is not Jesus.
 So, they called their chosen leaders by the names of their tasks: deacons, presbyters, bishops, and so on.
 These people are part of the apostolic train, but are not themselves apostles.

-apostolic: 'as the apostles did/were', 'apostle-like', in the manner of the apostles.
-It means that which was done by the twelve apostles or Paul.
-Most churches takes it to be a core matter of faith that they do their best to live out the faith in keeping with the leaders of the first generation of Christians, those called the Apostles, who were made up of those who knew Jesus best.
+apostolic: 'as the apostles did/were', or in their manner.
+It means the practices and thinking which were done by the twelve apostles or Paul.
+Most churches takes it to be a core matter of faith that they do their best to live out the faith in keeping with those Jesus sent to lead the first generation of Christians, those who knew Jesus best.
 The source for what's 'apostolic' is the record that the apostles (and their closest colleagues like Luke) left us, the New Testament.
 The creeds of the church, notably the Nicene Creed, attest to how central and authoritative the apostolic witness was and still is, by professing belief in "one holy catholic and apostolic church".
 In this sense of the word, you're not being apostolic just because you say so.
 It comes from living your life in accord with the apostolic witness of the New Testament.

 apocrypha [ < Greek apo- (away (from), off) + Greek kruptein (to hide).]
 Hidden away; held in reserve.
 This is the term Protestants use for what Catholics call 'deuterocanonical' books.